rei/rei-cedar-docs/docs/components/links/README.md

 - Ensure assistive technology can find all links on a page:
   - Always provide a `href` attribute.
 Empty `href` attributes are not considered true links
-  - Ensure that each link can be accessed using the keyboard.
-Don’t manipulate the default tab index
   - When using images as links, the `alt` attribute acts as the link text.
 Describe the action or hyperlink that the image represents
+- Ensure that if the keyboard focus can be moved to a component of the page using a keyboard interface, then focus can be moved away from that component using only a keyboard interface, and, if it requires more than unmodified arrow or tab keys or other standard exit methods, the user is advised of the method for moving focus away.
+-  Use `aria-label` or `aria-labelledby` to provide a more descriptive name when the text content of the link cannot be changed.

 <br/>